MichaelTMiyoshi/JavaWithMiyoshi/Problems/GoalSheet02.md

 **Output and Static Methods**

+Note: BJP = Building Java Programs (by Reges and Stepp)

 **Problem GS02-01 - Output Squares**

 Do BJP Ch 2 Exercise 2.
 Write a program to output the squares of the numbers 1 to a given number.
 (Challenge yourself to do it without multiplying or using powers.)